We Can Help.

 - Are you ready to negotiate and arbitrate?

 We have successfully collected tens of millions of dollars for out-of-network providers working solely on contingency.
-Under the new law, it is critical to be prepared to timely negotiate and/or arbitrate your claims.
+Under the NJ Surprise Bill law, it is critical to be prepared to timely negotiate and/or arbitrate your claims.
 Contact us today for a free consultation and learn how we can help set up your practice to maximize reimbursements on your claims.

 What You Need To Know About The New Jersey Surprise Bill